Website Kama Sutra

 Of the above list, only cookies and JavaScript still valid for general use on the Web — the others are deprecated or function only on specific operating systems.

-If your page really requires some special technology in order to function, check for the existence of that technology in the user’s browser, and explain the problem to the user if it doesn’t exist.
+If the page really requires some special technology in order to function, check for the existence of that technology in the user’s browser, and explain the problem to the user if it doesn’t exist.
 Even better: automatically provide a version of the page that works without that technology.

 Do not use proprietary technologies such as VBScript, ActiveX and .Net for general use on the Internet.
 VBScript in particular functions only in one browser, when it functions.
 The only excuse it is for an in-house application that can be done no other way.